SitePen/dgrid/README.md

 A synopsis of currently available column plugins follows.

-## Editor
+## editor

-The Editor plugin provides the ability to render editor controls within cells for a column.
+The editor plugin provides the ability to render editor controls within cells for a column.
 When used in conjunction with a store-backed grid such as an OnDemandGrid, edited fields are directly correlated with the dirty state of the grid;
 changes can then be saved back to the store based on edits performed in the grid.

-The Editor plugin recognizes the following additional properties on the column definition object:
+The editor plugin recognizes the following additional properties on the column definition object:

 * `editor`: Either a string or a Dijit widget constructor, specifying what type